PiwikPRO/PPMS-PublicDocs/analytics/tracker_object.rst

 .. function:: hasCookies()

-    The function that will return if cookies are enabled in this browser.
+    The function that will return ``true`` if cookies are enabled in this browser.

 .. function:: setCookieNamePrefix(prefix)